elenasacristan/treebooks/README.md

 #### django tests

-I have run test for the models, forms and views in all apps where apply.
+I have run tests for the models, forms and views in all apps where applicable.
 See the coverage reports for each app below:

 ##### accounts coverage report